5 ways to stay ‘cyber safe’ through the holidays

 Flu and COVID-19 vaccines

-RSV vaccines are currently in development and expected to be available for pregnant people next year.
-The vaccines will be for pregnant adults to protect their infants in the first six months of life.
+RSV vaccines are recommended for adults age 75 or older who are at increased risk for severe RSV, and certain infants and young children.
 In the meantime, preventive practices, such as staying home when sick, wearing a face mask and washing your hands often, can help prevent its spread.

 Additional tips to stay safe while traveling include: